Does Eliminating Coffee Avoid Fibrillation? (DECAF)

 Most studies so far have been observational in nature, limiting how much insight there is on the role of coffee on AF.
 This study proposes to directly compare AF outcomes for patients with AF that abstain from coffee versus those that continue coffee consumption.

-A total of 200 AF patients undergoing electrical cardioversion will be enrolled in this study (100 per arm), and followed for up to 6 months post cardioversion.
-Differences in AF recurrence, symptoms, and development/recurrence of other arrhythmias will be compared between the two groups.
+A total of 200 AF patients undergoing cardioversion will be enrolled in this study (100 per arm), and followed for up to 6 months post cardioversion.
+Differences in AF recurrence and symptoms will be compared between the two groups.

 Study Type